gopasspw/gopass/docs/features.md

 `gopass jsonapi` enables communication with gopass via JSON messages.
 This is particularly useful for browser plugins like [gopassbridge](https://github.com/martinhoefling/gopassbridge) running gopass as native app.
 More details can be found in [docs/jsonapi.md](docs/jsonapi.md).

-## Roadmap
+## Road map

 - [x] Be 100% pass 1.4 compatible
 - [x] Storing binary files in gopass (almost done)
 - [x] Storing structured files and templates (credit cards, DBs, websites...)
 - [ ] UX improvements and more wizards
 - [ ] Tackle the information disclosure issue
-- [ ] Build a great workflow for requesting and granting access
+- [ ] Build a great work flow for requesting and granting access
 - [ ] Better and more fine grained ACL
 - [ ] Be nicely usable by semi- and non-technical users